There is plenty of useful information available online, to help teachers support their students with funding Higher Education.

 The links below provide some of these key resources.

 * Please note - figures quoted in these resources may be for previous academic years.
-Figures for funding change on a yearly basis.
-For the latest figures, check the GOV.UK website
+Figures for funding change on a yearly basis, so for up to date information visit GOV.UK website

 Overview of the Government’s Student Finance System